remix-run/react-router/docs/getting-started/concepts.md

 # Main Concepts

+<docs-warning>This document needs to be updated for 6.4 data APIs</docs-warning>

 <docs-warning>This document is a deep dive into the core concepts behind routing as implemented in React Router.
 It's pretty long, so if you're looking for a more practical guide check out our [quick start tutorial][tutorial].</docs-warning>

 You might be wondering what exactly React Router does.
 How can it help you build your app?
 What exactly is a **router**, anyway?